What are Cash Investments?

-- In case of cash investment also some of the deposits have fixed tenure and in case the investor decides to withdraw his money mid-term, then he usually has to forego the interest payments and at the same time may also be required to pay some amount of fee for early withdrawal.
+- In the case of cash investment also some of the deposits have fixed tenure, and in case the investor decides to withdraw his money mid-term, then he usually has to forego the interest payments and, at the same time, may also be required to pay some amount of fee for early withdrawal.

 - This investment is also referred to as a direct financial contribution of an individual or business to a venture, as opposed to the borrowed money.

-- Usually, these investments are undertaken by those who require a temporary place for keeping their cash while they keep on researching other investment products.
+- Usually, these investments are undertaken by those who require a temporary place to keep their cash while they keep on researching other investment products.

-These investments are the highly liquid short term assets that can be converted into cash easily.
-They have a minimum amount of risk as required by some investors but at the same time, they offer a very low rate of return which might not attract some.
-Generally, these are undertaken by those who require a temporary place for keeping their cash while they keep on researching other investment products.
+These investments are highly liquid short term assets that can be converted into cash easily.
+They have a minimum amount of risk as required by some investors, but at the same time, they offer a very low rate of return, which might not attract some.
+Generally, these are undertaken by those who require a temporary place to keep their cash while they keep on researching other investment products.
 This is beneficial in case of emergency of funds as the investor can have access to the money invested by him easily and within a short time period.
-The different cash investments include a certificate of deposits, Treasury bills, and saving accounts, etc which provide stable and low-risk income to investors in the form of the regular interest payments.
+The different cash investments include a certificate of deposits, Treasury bills, and saving accounts, etc., which provide stable and low-risk income to investors in the form of regular interest payments.